Home

 This engine was a special .No 4555 was used on the last train from Brecon and was later preserved and

 used on the Paignton - Dartmouth Railway.
-It now carries the name 'Goliath'.
+It now carries the name 'Warrior'.

 Merthyr Station Goods Yard - GWR.